senware/CIS3207/README.md

   Done.

-CONFIG:

-  Tbh, there really wasn't any planning that went into this, I just kinda dove in.
+### CONFIG

   It reads values for all of the constants I'll need out of the config file.
 It's ugly and sitting right on top, inside the main function.
-I can explain how it works when I finish everything up, and write more specific documentation.

   Done.

-MAIN LOOP:
+### MAIN LOOP:

-  2000 JOB_ARRIVAL events will be created, each getting an arrival time between ARRIVE_MIN and ARRIVE_MAX plus the sum of previous arrival times.
-This sum will be separate from the total time sum.

-  When the first arrival event is popped off of the queue: An arrival function will handle the event, adding its arrival time to the sum tracking the total time spent so far, throwing the process onto the cpu queue and determining that process's cpu time.
-A JOB_CPU_START event will be created and added to the priority queue with the current time sum as its arrival time.

-  I'll add more tomorrow.
+  Right now this is basically just for testing stuff.
+I haven't really gotten around to the actual meat and potatoes.
+There is a ton of set up work to do before I can even really start this.